 This section includes elements of the staff support for planning an integrated multimodal transportation system.
 The integrated transportation system includes all modes including transit, bicycle and pedestrian facilities, roadways, and airports.
 Multimodal systems planning includes planning efforts to support management and operations including technology-based intelligent transportation systems.
 This section includes programs such as the MPO's Sidewalks Program, the Safe School Emphasis Program, the Regional Trails Program, and the Complete Streets Program.
-This section also includes many of the activities of the MPO's Transportation Management System (TMS).
-Other TMS activities and local government funding for the expanded staff capacity to maintain the TMS are included in this task and in Task 2.0, Data Collection.
+This section also includes the activities of the MPO's Transportation Management System (TMS).

 Public transportation planning includes providing planning assistance to Community Transportation Coordinators (CTCs) and to the Transportation Disadvantaged Coordinating Boards (TDCBs).
 The MPO focuses on the transit needs across the two-county region concentrating on efforts to maintain and enhance the accessibility of the transportation system for all users including the young, elderly, the economically disadvantaged and the disabled.
 Public transit provides transportation for citizens who typically cannot drive.
-In addition to this segment of the population, transit is increasingly being seen as a viable option for riders who may have access to an automobile, but choose to take transit because it provides a more attractive alternative or it supports broader community goals.
+In addition to this segment of the population, transit is increasingly being seen as a viable option for riders who may have access to an automobile, but choose to take transit because it provides a more attractive alternative or supports broader community goals.
 As such, the MPO seeks to enhance and expand transit service as part of its long-term multimodal mobility strategy.